HamidMolareza/SmallProjects/README.md

 Please see [this link](CounterOfMatrixZeros) for more information and source code.

+### Wordpress Plugin - Word Counter

+A plugin for [WordPress](https://wordpress.org) that adds information to each post.
+Information such as:
+- The number of words
+- The number of characters
+- Estimated reading of any text.

+These fields is displayed can be changed in the settings page.
+It is also possible to choose whether this information is displayed at the top of the post or at the end of the post.
+This information is stored in the database.

+> This project was just a practice project.

+Please see [this link](WP-WordCounter) for more information and source code.

 ## Support

 Reach out to the maintainer at one of the following places: